mwhelan/mwhelan.github.io/Snow/_posts/2014-09-25-creating-test-data-with-mockaroo.md

         public string US_ZipCode { get; set; }
     }

-Then, it's just a case of taking a distinct list of data from the specified field and saving them to a text file:
+Then, it's just a case of taking a distinct list of words from the specified field and saving it to a text file:

     private void CreateFile(Func<MockarooRow, string> selector, string dictionaryName, bool sort = true) {